 4. Build Your “Village” and Ask for Help

 We know the old adage “it takes a village,” yet many of us are so hesitant to ask for help or spend any time away from our little ones.
 If you are fortunate enough to have family nearby, don’t be afraid to strengthen those ties and rely on your loved ones for a little relief.

 The quality time you have with your kids will be infinitely more valuable if you’re less stressed and you’ve prioritized your well being.

 Remember that other parents are often in a similar boat.
 Play-dates are great because you can alternate with other parents in your social network.
 Maybe once a month you have all 4 kids at your house, but that means 3 times a month, you get an afternoon of “you time” while one of the other parents hosts the kids.

-NannyPod provides babysitters, nannies, and night nurse infant care on demand, at an affordable price.
+NannyPod provides long term nanny matches and short term occasional date-night babysitters and infant care on demand, at an affordable price.
 Our service is convenient, safe and secure for families and our staff.
 Parents can request childcare instantly by using the NannyPod app.
 Get started with NannyPod today and find babysitters or nannies for your childcare needs!